SolarPerformanceInsight/solarperformanceinsight/README.md

 # Solar Performance Insight

 Solar Performance Insight is an open source platform for evaluating solar power plant performance.
-Solar Performance Insight aims to provide a tool for the PV Operations and Mainteneance (O&M) community to compare actual plant performance with modeled performance.
+Solar Performance Insight aims to provide an alternative to available asset management tools for PV Operations and Mainteneance (O&M) providers where existing tools are unaffordable or impractical.

 ## Platform Layout